42BV/rest-secure-spring-boot-starter/README.md

 a higher precedence (value less than zero!):

 - Following error situations are not customizable:
-    * Authentication errors when trying to access a url for which authentication is required:
+    * Authentication errors when trying to access an url for which authentication is required:
       Http status: 401
-      Response body: `{ errorCode: 'SERVER.AUTHENTICATE_ERROR' }`
+      Response RFC-7807 json body and custom property: `{ errorCode: 'SERVER.AUTHENTICATE_ERROR' }`
-    * Authorization errors when trying to access a url that needs a specific authority:
+    * Authorization errors when trying to access an url that needs a specific authority:
       Http status: 403
-      Response body: `{ errorCode: 'SERVER.ACCESS_DENIED_ERROR' }`
+      Response RFC-7807 json body and custom property: `{ errorCode: 'SERVER.ACCESS_DENIED_ERROR' }`
     * Invalid session (e.g. timeout or after logout):
       Http status: 401
-      Response body: `{ errorCode: 'SERVER.SESSION_INVALID_ERROR' }`
+      Response RFC-7807 json body and custom property: `{ errorCode: 'SERVER.SESSION_INVALID_ERROR' }`

 ### Successful authentication handling